Echis: Description

 Saw-scaled vipers are relatively small snakes, the largest species (E. leucogaster, E. pyramidum) usually below 90 cm long, and the smallest (E. hughesi, E. jogeri) being around 30 cm.

 The head is relatively small and is short, wide, pear-shaped and distinct from the neck.
 The snout is short and rounded, while the eyes are relatively large and the body is moderately slender and cylindrical.
 The dorsal scales are mostly keeled.
 However, the scales on the lower flanks stick out at a distinct 45° angle and have a central ridge, or keel, that is serrated (hence the common name).
 The tail is short and the subcaudals are single.

 A saw-scaled viper of the genus Echis may be responsible for biblical claims of a fiery flying serpent.

 Geographic range

-Species of this genus are found in Pakistan, India (in rocky regions of Maharashtra, Rajasthan, Uttar Pradesh, and Punjab) and Sri Lanka, parts of the Middle East, and Africa north of the equator.
+Species of this genus are found in Pakistan, India (in rocky regions of Gujarat,Maharashtra, Rajasthan, Uttar Pradesh, and Punjab) and Sri Lanka, parts of the Middle East, and Africa north of the equator.